Segmenting, Targeting, Positioning: Understanding the STP marketing model can help you unleash your full potential.

 Segmenting, targeting and positioning is the key to reach your target audience effectively.
 It also makes sure you reach the right customers – the ones most likely interested in your business and can’t wait to become your biggest fan.

-The STP model is especially useful when developing marketing communications strategies.
+The STP marketing model is especially useful when developing marketing communications strategies.
 It helps create a plan of action where various relevant messages are created that ensure effective interaction with different audiences.

 This model consists of a three-step funnel.
 So let’s see how it works, step by step.